 - Service point addressing: The transport layer deals with the process to process communication between the systems for which it uses the service point address or port address ( port number) to distinguish the specific process.

 - Connection control: The types of connections are used by the transport layer namely: connection-oriented and connectionless.

-Connection-oriented transport layer, at first, establishes the connection between the source and destination.
+The connection-oriented transport layer, at first, establishes the connection between the source and destination.
 Each segment transmitted to the destination is ensured that the segment is received correctly or not.
-The sender retransmits the same segment again and again until the acknowledgment is received by the sender.
+The sender retransmits the same segment again and again until the acknowledgement is received by the sender.
 It uses the connection-oriented protocol TCP ( Transmission Control Protocol).
-This protocol is considered to be reliable protocol.
+This protocol is considered to be a reliable protocol.
 But, it is a slower connection, hence cannot be used in real-time communication.

-The connectionless transport layer does not wait for the acknowledgment of the packet received by the destination node.
-It just assumes that the packet has been reached to the destination just fine and keep on sending the consecutive packet without waiting for acknowledge.
+The connectionless transport layer does not wait for the acknowledgement of the packet received by the destination node.
+It just assumes that the packet has been reached the destination just fine and keep on sending the consecutive packet without waiting for acknowledgement.
 There is no need of establishing a connection between the source and destination.
-Hence, it is called a connectionless.
+Hence, it is called connectionless.
 It is also called unreliable because there is no guarantee of the delivery of data packets.
-However, it provides faster communication between the devices other than connection-oriented transmission.
-Hence, the connectionless transmission is used in real-time communication like Live video streaming, video conferencing, etc. UDP (User Datagram Protocol) is the most important connectionless protocol used in the transport layer.
+However, it provides faster communication between devices other than connection-oriented transmission.
+Hence, connectionless transmission is used in real-time communication like Live video streaming, video conferencing, etc. UDP (User Datagram Protocol) is the most important connectionless protocol used in the transport layer.

 The router is a vital network layer device that acts as a network controller and routes the packet to its desired destination.